gaussfff/anki-multitool/README.md

 Vice versa, if you want to import deck from Markdown file, the name of the deck will be taken from the file name (without extension).
 If deck doesn't exist in Anki, it will be created automatically.

-Here is example of Markdown formats used for importing and exporting decks:
+Here is an example of Markdown formats used for importing and exporting decks:
 ```markdown
 1. What is the capital of Ukraine? - Kyiv
 2. What is the capital of Germany? - Berlin